TirendazAcademy/DJANGO-TUTORIAL/README.md

 # django_dersleri

-Hi, project files of django lessons on Tirendaz Academy youtube channel
+Hi, You can find the project files of django lessons on the Tirendaz Academy youtube channel here.
+Happy learnings